From the Internet ... to your PC ... to a USB drive (or Floppy) ... to your Yamaha!

 A link can also be a link to a file rather than to another Internet page.
 Clicking on the link, in this case, would start the process of transferring a file.
 In the original version of this lesson, I provided a number of screen shots of how to download from Internet Explorer and Netscape.
 That was many years ago.
 Since then, Netscape has about disappeared and Firefox has become much more popular.
 Internet Explorer is still widely used, although it still fails to conform to all the current internet standards.
 But the good news is, since so many people are on the internet and need to know how to download, there are plenty of online lessons on how to do this.
 So, instead of drafting my own lesson, let me just provide some pointers here to some downloading lessons that will get you started.

 - How To Download - short lesson from the Association of Software Professionals.

 Hopefully, one of the above will give you the information you need to download files to your PC.
 Note that if you do not want to take all the time to: (1) search for files on this site available for download, (2) download the files to your computer, and then (3) unzip the files so you can use them, there is a simple solution.
-The PSR Tutorial 2012 Styles Library has 80,000 styles on it ready for you to use.
+The PSR Tutorial style collections have thousands of styles ready for you to use.
 That's enough styles to keep you exploring them for quite some time.
 If you would like to add song files to your collection, check out the song collections (both MP3 and Midi) that are available.
 You will find these and other products on the Order page.
 Ordering any of these data collections will not only save you a lot of time and effort, it will also help support the PSR Tutorial since sales of these resource sets go toward covering the operation and maintenance of this web site.